deepaktwr/BitFrames/README.md

-by default the width and height of the frame will be set as widthPixelsOfDevice - 50, heightPixelsOfDevice - 500. but you may explicitly give these as widget attributes:
+by default the width and height of the frame will be set as widthPixelsOfDevice - 50, heightPixelsOfDevice - 500. but you may explicitly alter these as widget attributes:

 ```xml
 frame:max_container_width="@dimen/d_192"